 The Narcissus flower’s positive symbolism makes it an excellent choice of gift for any occasion, especially when the person gifting the stunning bouquet intends to send wishes of happiness and good fortune.

-Anybody choosing to send daffodils as a gift should always take care to send them in a bunch, as a single daffodil is thought to be an omen of bad fortune.
+Anybody choosing to send daffodils as a gift should always take care to send them in a bunch, as a single daffodil is considered an omen of bad fortune.
 Despite this, and rather interestingly, Prince Charles of England is traditionally paid a single daffodil each year as rent for the Island of Scilly.

 Narcissus Flowers in Art and Literature

-Narcissus flower meaning is covered extensively in the arts and is one of the most culturally celebrated flowers, especially in British literature.
+The meaning of the narcissus flower is extensively addressed in the arts, and it is one of the most culturally celebrated flowers, especially in British literature.

 Perhaps the most famous example of this would be the William Wordsworth poem “I wandered lonely as a cloud”, in which the poet pays tribute to “a host of golden daffodils”.